Saint-Avertin: History

+The castle of Cangé has existed at least since the 12th century.
+The present structure dates from the 16th century, when the Coningham family rebuilt it.
 In June 1940, following the German invasion of France, the government of the Third Republic withdrew to Tours.
 President Albert Lebrun spent five days in the castle of Cangé, where he presided two Councils of the Ministers on 12 and 13 June.
+After a devastating fire in 1978, the castle was bought by the commune.
+Since its renovation, it houses the multimedia library, the music school and the recreation centre.